This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Australia.

 Typically, non-executive directors are paid directors fees.
 Executive directors (directors who are also employees of the company) do not typically receive additional remuneration for serving on the board.

-The ASX Governance Principles recommend that the structure of remuneration for non-executive and executive directors of ASX listed companies should be clearly distinguished.
+The ASX Governance Principles recommend that the board of a listed entity establish a remuneration committee, and that the structure of remuneration for non-executive and executive directors of ASX listed companies should be clearly distinguished.
 Non-executives should receive fees.
 They should not participate in executive incentive plans, nor receive options, bonus payments, or termination benefits other than superannuation.
-Executive remuneration packages (including for executive directors) should comprise a mixture of fixed and performance-based remuneration.
+Executive remuneration packages (including for executive directors) typically comprise a mixture of fixed and performance-based remuneration.
 Equity-based remuneration may be appropriate for executives, within guidelines suggested to reduce ‘short-termism’.
 Termination payments, if any, should be confined to defined circumstances agreed up front, within statutory limits.

 Are fiduciary duties owed by members of the governing body and to whom are they owed?